Department:Department of Music and Performing Arts

 Editorial Advisory Board: Nordic Journal of Music Therapy, Chinese Journal of Music Therapy.

 Consultant teacher, researcher and external examiner including: The Tavistock and Portman NHS Trust, Goldsmith’s University, Queen Margaret’s University Edinburgh, Cambridge and Peterborough NHS Trust (honorary contract), Consultant to Methodist Homes (MHA) for older people.
 2006-current, Aalborg University Denmark (PhD Board), University of Wurzburg –Visiting Professor, Teacher examiner and advisor to music therapy courses in Spain, Italy, Trinidad, Romania (University of Transylvania), The Norwegian Academy of Music.

 Reviewer for: NIHR, journals including Body Psychotherapy and Dance Movement Therapy, Journal of Affective Disorders, Approaches in Music Therapy, The Nordic Journal of Music Therapy, The Australian Journal of Music Therapy and others.

-Odell-Miller, H., 2014.
-The development of clinical music, health and therapy.
-In: Goodman, S. and Bates, V. (Eds.).
-Medicine, health and the arts in post-war Britain.
-London: Routledge.
+Odell-Miller, H.; (2014) The development of clinical music therapy in post-war Britain as a profession in mental health practice: music, health and therapy’ in S. Goodman and V. Bates (eds.)
+Medicine, health and the arts in post war Britain London: Routledge.

-Carr, C., Odell-Miller, H. and Priebe, S., 2013.
-A systematic review of music therapy practice and outcomes with acute adult psychiatric in-patients.
-Plos One.
+Carr, C.; Odell-Miller, H.; and Priebe, S.; (2013) A systematic review of music therapy practice and outcomes with acute adult psychiatric in-patients.
+Plos One Journal.

-Shipley, A. and Odell-Miller, H., 2012.
+Shipley, A. and Odell-Miller, H.; (2012).
 The Role of Music Therapy for Anxious Adolescent School Refusers: Identity and the Self.
-British Journal of Music Therapy, in press.
-Expected publication date June 2012.
+British Journal of Music Therapy.

 Contribution to public documents on national strategies